Chuping

-Chuping is a small town in Perlis, Malaysia.
-It is located to the northeast of Kangar, the state capital.
-The town has 22,000 hectares of plantations, which consist of rubber estates and the largest sugar cane plantation in Malaysia.
+Chuping is a suburb of Kangar and a small town in Perlis, Malaysia.
+It lies to the northeast of Kangar, the state capital.
+Chuping is known especially for its extensive sugar cane and rubber plantations, as well as being a developing industrial area – Chuping Valley Industrial area.

+Chuping enjoys the hottest climate in the country, at times going beyond 97 degrees Fahrenheit.
+It only receives 2,000 mm rainfall annually.

+Entomology

 Chuping's name may be taken from a limestone hill in the area called Bukit Chuping.
 There are many limestone hills in the area, and several caves containing bats.
 The guano used to be collected for use as a fertiliser, for crops such as rice, as it contains nitrates and iron(III) phosphate.

+Geography

+Chuping lies in a region of limestone hills.
+One such hill is Bukit Chuping.

+Chuping located in the northern part of Perlis, bordering the mukims of Padang Siding, Ngolang and Oran to the south.
+Paya and Beseri to the west and the district of Sadao, Thailand in east.